The other day I told Nancy I thought I'd like to try out being a monk.

 She gave me one of those looks of hers I have so much difficulty interpreting, where the eyebrows flex and straighten, one side of the mouth goes up, and one side goes down, like she's studying a very large, multi-segmented insect and can't decide whether she finds it comical or repulsive.
 "Yes," she said.
 "Become a monk.
 That's exactly what you ought to do."

 She was in the process of cleaning out the silverware drawer.
-Somehow every fork, knife, and spoon, as well as the inside of the drawer itself had become coated with melted butter pecan ice cream.
-I know it was butter pecan because when she opened the drawer, she asked, "What is this?"
-I came over and dipped a finger in the liquid and tasted.
+Somehow every fork, knife, and spoon, as well as the inside of the drawer itself had become coated with melted butter-pecan ice cream.
+I know it was butter-pecan because when she opened the drawer, she asked, "What is this?"
+I dipped a finger in the liquid and tasted.